 We take sustainability seriously at Leicester.
-That's why, in the 2018 UI GreenMetric World University Rankings, which measure institutions' commitment to sustainability, we were ranked 35th in the world, 9th in the UK.
+That's why, in the 2020 THE University Impact Rankings, which measure institutions' commitment and actions to sustainability, we were ranked 21st in the world.

-We were one of the first UK universities to sign the UN Sustainable Development Goals (SGD) Accord in September 2017.
+We were one of the first UK universities to sign the UN Sustainable Development Goals (SDG) Accord in September 2017.
 The SDGs are embedded in our Social Impact Strategy.

 You can directly impact our sustainable future: some of our University green policies are based on work that students have done for their dissertations.

 Our ambitious Estates Masterplan to reform our campus includes a 'Leicester for Life' strategy for maximising the number of wild species on campus, from butterflies to peregrine falcons.
 Meanwhile our Biodiversity Design Guide is rolling out initiatives across campus such as bird-boxes and bat-friendly lighting.